miheslkivi/pac-person-freespace/README.md

 Key_7 = skip_back_media 4 seconds

 It uses MPRIS and dbus inter process communication.
+Especially useful if listening to audiobooks while playing.

+This game has no sound of it's own.

 This can be 2 person game so that one drives with keyboard and other shoots with mouse, especially if used on a computer connected to a big TV in front of a sofa / couch.